michaelsok/signatory/README.rst

 .. |Signatory| image:: https://raw.githubusercontent.com/patrick-kidger/signatory/master/docs/_static/signatory.png

-Differentiable computations of the signature and logsignature transforms, on both CPU and GPU.
+Differentiable computations of the signature and logsignature transforms, on CPU with pure Python implementation.
+Reimplementation of the C++ part originally written by Patrick KIDGER.
+Currently, only signature is functional.

 What is the signature transform?